What lives might be changed, what young person may you mentor, if you endeavored to leave a Godly legacy of Christian hospitality?

 I’m not sure they knew that they were mentoring us, but they were.

 When they talked of paying off their mortgage and owning their home, we began to dream.
 Maybe one day we could do it?
-They planted a seed, and years later, the Lord helped us fulfill that dream and we paid for our home, too.
+They planted a seed, and years later, the Lord helped us fulfill that dream and we paid off our home, too.

 Why am I sharing this today?
-Because I wonder what lives you may change, what young person you may mentor, if you endeavored to leave a legacy of hospitality.
+Because I wonder what lives you may change, what young person you may mentor, if you endeavored to leave a legacy of Christian hospitality.